FritzFlorian/bachelor-thesis-code/Readme.md

 If there are any problems or questions with the project, please open an issue on github (https://github.com/FritzFlorian/bachelor-thesis-code/issues).
+Feel free to fork this repository or to take parts of the code for further work.

 ![sample test run](reversialphazero/more_maps/final-long-running-test/avg_score.png)